ganprad/jupyter_notebooks/README.md

-# dataquest.io projects:
-A collection of notebooks based on projects I completed at dataquest.io.
+# A collection of notebooks based on projects I have worked on.